Azure/AzureDataLake/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md

     OUTPUT @res TO @"\output\remote-view.csv" USING Outputters.Csv();

 Note that currently only the short account name is supported.
 If you refer to a non-existing account or an account you don't have access to, an error is raised.

-###### Inserting into a table in another account

-Let's assume that there is a table `master.dbo.Searchlog1` in the account `mryskona` (see the [U-SQL Hands-On-Lab](https://github.com/Azure/AzureDataLake/blob/master/docs/Hands_on_Labs/USQL_HOL.md) for its definition).
-You can run the following script from the account `mrys`:

-    INSERT INTO mryskona.master.dbo.SearchLog1
-    VALUES ( 9999, DateTime.Now, "fr-fr", "plonger", (int?) null, "", "");

 ###### Invoking a table-valued function from another account